tommasorigon/India-SequentiaLogit/estimation.md

 #### 3. Method choice

-Finally for the method choice model we perform similar steps as before.
+Finally for the `method choice` model we perform similar steps as before.
+For the `method choice` model we furtherly restrict the analysis to `dataset3`, a dataset whose observations are women who are making use of reversible contraception.

 ```r